WatForm/fortress/examples/README.md

 This problem essentially boils down to finding a bijection between rows and columns.
 In this example, the problem is encoded using a binary relation that says which (row, column) pairs have rooks in them.
+The number provided can be changed to change the number of rooks and grid size.